hepaccelerate/hepaccelerate/README.md

   for iev in numba.prange(len(jet_offsets) - 1):
     jets_start = jet_offets[iev]
     jets_end = jet_offets[iev]

     #loop over muons
     for ijet in range(jets_start, jets_end):
       #get index of genparticle that reco particle was matched to
       idx_gj = jet_genJetIdx[ijet]

       if idx_gj >= 0:
         #this index is within the event (0...Ngenjet),
-        #we need to translate it to the absolute index within the full file using the genJet_offsets array
+        #we need to translate it to the absolute index within the full file
+        #using the genJet_offsets array
         genpt = genJet_pt[genJet_offsets[iev] + idx_gj]
         out_genpt[ijet] = genpt
 ```
 The crucial different is that in the Python version, `jets_genJetIdx` contains the data for all the events and not just one, such that the `jet_offsets` array can be used to retrieve the data for each individual event.
+The Python version is compiled and also multithreaded using the [Numba package](http://numba.pydata.org/).

 ## Kernels